1Strategy/centralized-cloudtrail-logging/README.md

 5. Deploy the Stack
 6. Note the outputs for the KMS key ARN and S3 bucket name

-#### Non-Logging Accounts
+#### Resource Accounts
-1. If you haven't done so yet, follow the instructions above to deploy the cetralized logging stack in your Security/Logging AWS account.
+1. If you haven't done so yet, follow the instructions above to deploy the centralized logging stack in your Security/Logging AWS account.
 2. Login to the AWS Account you want to have log to the centralized bucket.
 3. Create a New Stack in the CloudFormation console.
 4. Upload the `other-accounts-cloudtrail.yaml` file as the template.